afiodorov/astralcodexten2epub/README.md

 # Astral Codex Ten 2 Epub

-Written in one go in one sleepless night for me to enjoy astralcodexten.substack.com on my epub reader.
+Written in one go one sleepless night for me to enjoy astralcodexten.substack.com on my epub reader.

 Converts the articles into epub.